ZenkakuHiragana/gmod_addons/README.md

 * Gears and gear abilities

 ## How to install this project
 Though this is still work in progress, you can download and test it.
+If you test it in multiplayer game, all players have to do as well.
 * Click **Clone or download** on the top-right, then **Download ZIP**.
 * Extract the zip into garrysmod/addons/.